braze-inc/in-app-message-templates/braze-templates/4-sms-capture-modal/README.md

 * Supports multiple country codes and validation
 * Sets a phone number to the current user
-* add "initialCountry: 'au'," as an argument to the intlTelInput javascript function to change the initial country.
+* To set the initial country, add `initialCountry: 'au'` as an argument to the `intlTelInput`:
 ``` javascript
 var iti = window.intlTelInput(input, {
     nationalMode: true,